 Typically, thicker and more tightly coiled hair locs faster, says Faulk.
 If you’re thinking of using products that claim to loc locs faster, you might want to be cautious as these claims might be misleading or false.
 However, there’s a trick; according to this expert, the tighter the starter method, the quicker your hair will loc.

 4. How to wash my Locs?

 Before you start washing your locs, you must figure out how often you’ll do this: weekly, bi-weekly, monthly?
-Once you’ve sorted that out, you can start off by pre-pooing your locs with apple cider vinegar or baking soda rinse (can easily be made at home) to help loosens up oil, buildup, or debris from the hair and scalp and making it easier to shampoo.
+Once you’ve sorted that out, you can start off by pre-pooing your locs with apple cider vinegar or baking soda rinse (can easily be made at home) to help loosen up oil, buildup, or debris from the hair and scalp and make it easier to shampoo.
 Apply the solution to your scalp and massage gently.
-Afterward, squeeze some clarifying shampoo into your hands and work it into the shaft of your locs and scalp.
+Afterwards, squeeze some clarifying shampoo into your hands and work it into the shaft of your locs and scalp.
 Ensure to also wash the ends of the locs by rubbing them together.
 Experts suggest that locs should be shampooed two or three times to get a thorough wash.

 5. How to moisturize Locs?

 To prevent hair breaks and brittle locs, it’s essential you moisturize regularly.
 Contrary to popular belief, oil doesn’t moisturize your locs; water does.
 But this doesn’t mean you can’t use oils.
 First, apply a water-based moisturizer, followed by an emollient oil like coconut or Olive oil – famous for their protection against hair dryness and diluted tea tree oil, which will help clean your hair with its antifungal properties.

 6. What’s the difference between Retwist and interloc?